 OS1: Strengthening the training offerings by asserting the international dimension in recruitment and implementation, and by consolidating local anchoring

-OS2: Enhancing visibility and clarity regarding the specific expertise mobilized and developed in research projects, technical assistance for development, and training programs
+OS2: Enhancing visibility and clarity regarding the specific expertise mobilised and developed in research projects, technical assistance for development, and training programs

 OS3: Developing site-based projects that contribute to research and training

-OS4: Be exemplary in our environmental and social practices and provide ourselves with the means to be eco-responsible on a daily basis
+OS4: Be exemplary in our environmental and social practices and provide ourselves with the means to be eco-responsible daily

 OS5: Develop the Institute's internal organisation to better ensure the efficient mobilisation of resources and skills, and guarantee the sustainability of the business model